Can You Claim Pets on Your Tax Return?

 • Transportation costs

-What is the IRS definition of service animal?
+What is the IRS definition of a service animal?

 The IRS defines a service animal specifically as a guide dog that is individually trained to perform tasks directly related to a person’s disability.
 The designation of “service animal” is exclusive to dogs, as the IRS guidelines do not recognize other animals or emotional support animals that do not meet the same criteria for training and tasks.
 Tasks performed by a service animal, as defined by IRS requirements, may include: